turly/tpwl/README.md

 ```
 and note the changes in your prompt.  `tpwl --help` will show you all the options.

-If you're not using a patched Powerline font, add `--ascii` to the _tpwl_ args.
+If you're not using a patched Powerline font, add `--ascii` as the first _tpwl_ arg.

 ## Usage